-I think there are many who’ve yet to try Manga Studio 5.
-As a long time Manga Studio user, allow me to explain what Manga Studio 5 is and isn’t by way of comparing it to what has come before.
+I think there are many who’ve yet to try Clip Studio Paint.
+As a long time Clip and Manga Studio user, allow me to explain what Clip Studio is and isn’t by way of comparing it to what has come before.

 Do you use Paint Tool SAI?
 Do you like its lightweight, snappy brush system that outstrips Photoshop’s but lament SAI’s lack of updates and general state of abandonware or lack of Mac support?
 Do you use Painter but curse the gods whenever it crashes to desktop during your tenth iterative save?
 Does Painter’s general buginess lead you to Photoshop only to remind you of how limited Photoshop is when it comes to painting and blending colors naturally?

-Manga Studio 5 takes the already best-in-class inking engine found in 4 and pairs it with painting tools that rival Painter and SAI’s with stability akin to Photoshop.
+Clip Studio takes the already best-in-class inking engine found in Manga Studio 4 and pairs it with painting tools that rival Painter and SAI’s with stability akin to Photoshop.